January 16, 2020

 For Trip Cancellation, the travel advisory must still be in place at the time of scheduled departure.
 For Trip Interruption the travel advisory must be issued after departure and during the scheduled travel dates.

-Travellers who have yet to book their trip to the Big Island as of May 11, 2018, will not be covered, as the volcano is now in Warning alert stage, making it a known circumstance to travellers.
+Travellers who have yet to book their trip to the Philippines as of January 13, 2020, will not be covered, as the volcano is a known circumstance to travellers.

 If travellers are making changes to their travel plans, they should contact their airline providers before Claims at TuGo.

 For more information about your coverage or for travel assistance, you can reach Claims atTuGotoll-free at 1-800-663-0399 or collect at 604-278-4108.

 Please be aware that travel warnings are updated regularly.
 For the latest updates and regional advisories, visit the Global Affairs Canada or Public Health Agency of Canada (PHAC) website.